What to do when a US citizen dies in Mexico

 Suppose a family member passes away in Mexico, and the family wishes to bring the body back to the US for burial.
 In that case, it can be very distressing to deal with the Mexican authorities and the red tape surrounding moving the deceased back from Mexico to the United States.

-Although none of us want to think about it, it is something you should familiarize yourself with if you are an American living in Mexico, especially if you are a retiree, suffering ill health, or a tourist.
+Although none of us want to think about it, you should familiarize yourself with it if you are an American living in Mexico, especially if you are a retiree, suffering ill health, or a tourist.
 It is always advisable to ensure you have repatriation insurance coverage and to check what deductibles there are.

 This is the average professional fee for a funeral home to collect the body, prepare it for shipping, complete all the necessary consular documentation, and escort the body to the airline.
-Airlines fees can vary significantly, but to ship a body can often cost more than a flight ticket, and you can expect a fee of between $800 – $1,200!
+Airlines fees can vary significantly, but shipping a body can often cost more than a flight ticket, and you can expect a fee of between $800 and $1,200!

-So, your total costs for getting the body back to the US could amount to $5,000 – $6,000 USD.
+So, your total costs for returning the body to the US could amount to $5,000 – $6,000 USD.
 Once your loved one arrives back in the US, you then have all the expenses of the funeral.

-If you have resided in Mexico for some time, and/or if you speak fluent Spanish, you may have no concerns about approaching funeral homes and the Mexican authorities to coordinate arrangements.
-However, if your Spanish is not up to scratch, it can be extremely daunting to have to suddenly deal with this task.
+If you have resided in Mexico for some time and/or speak fluent Spanish, you may have no concerns about approaching funeral homes and the Mexican authorities to coordinate arrangements.
+However, if your Spanish is not up to scratch, it can be extremely daunting to suddenly have to deal with this task.

 The U.S. Embassy in Mexico and how they can help